 Larry is not attempting to be deceitful or be dishonest.
-The truth is that Larry’s pit trading experience is simply not relevant to today’s electronic markets.
-Larry sort of reminds me of my late grandfather.
-During my first school dance, which was the 6th grade in elementary school, I had no idea how to dance.
-But my sweet grandpa decided to bestow upon me his “old school” dance moves from the 1920’s prohibition era.
-Yes, I practiced his moves with great vigor because my grandfather was the smartest and most awesome guy I knew.
-However, when I showed up for the dance…nobody was dancing like the way my grandfather had taught me.
-To say that I struggled is being generous to my grandfather.
-The truth is that my grandfather’s experience was from another time, and what he had taught me was no longer applicable.
-I get the same feeling with Larry, he is attempting to teach from the perspective of a pit trader.
-Unfortunately, the pit traders have not been relevant since the 1980’s.
-Once electronic trading hit the scene in the 1990’s, then everything changed.
+The stark reality is that Larry’s pit trading expertise is just not pertinent to the current electronic markets.
+Larry kind of reminds me of my late thirties.
+Within my very first school dance, which had been the 6th grade in elementary school, I didn’t have any clue how to dance.
+Yes, I chased his motions with fantastic energy because my grandfather was the cleverest and most amazing man I knew.
+But once I showed up for the dancing…nobody was dancing as how my grandfather had instructed me.
+To say I fought is being generous to my own grandfather.
+The fact remains that my grandfather’s encounter was from a different time, and also that which he’d taught me was no more related.
+I get exactly the identical impression with Larry, he’s trying to teach from the view of a pit dealer.
+Sad to say, the pit dealers haven’t been applicable since the 1980’s.

 I would love to give Larry the benefit of the doubt.
 I would love to believe that his old school, pit trading mentality is still relevant.
 However, since Larry has no verifiable track record, no live trading account in which he trades, and no record of the trades called within the live trading room…then why should I, or anyone else pay attention to what he is saying or teaching.